A hidden pair occurs when two digits can only be placed in the same two cells within a house, even though those cells have other candidates too.

 Example: If digits 3 and 7 only appear in cells A and B within a row, then A and B can only contain 3 or 7.

-Hidden pairs are harder to spot than naked pairs but equally powerful.
+Hidden pairs are harder to spot than naked pairs because extra candidates camouflage them.